bythebay/pipeline/README.md

 In addition, Spark MLLib, DataFrames will be demonstrated using a combination of the Cassandra real time data plus static Parquet data, on a notebook interface.

-Follow the Wiki to guide you through the rest of the workshop -->